 The Law of Consequence for Violating the Commandment

 Those that chose a life of stealing will find that stolen things are a burden that brings no lasting peace or happiness (Jeremiah 17:11).

-I remember when as a young child a kite my two brothers and I were playing with got caught on telephone pole lines.
-We could not get it down, and we were due to leave from home with our parents for Wednesday night service.
-However, the neighborhood bully saw the predicament and let us know that he would get it down for himself while we were away.
-This troubled us, children and we related the situation to our Dad to which he said, do not worry as it would be challenging for him to get down and even if he did he will not enjoy it for nothing stolen can ever be enjoyed for long.
+When a kite my two brothers and I were playing with as a young child got caught on telephone pole lines.
+We could not get it down, and we were due to leave home with our parents for the Wednesday night service.
+However, the neighborhood bully saw the predicament and told us that he would get it down for himself while we were away.
+This troubled us, children, and we related the situation to our Dad, to which he said, do not worry as it would be challenging for him to get down, and even if he did, he would not enjoy it for nothing stolen can ever be enjoyed for long.
 God used that moment to etch this truth into my spiritual heart, and I have seen it confirmed in my life as well as the lives of others.
 Things stolen bring no lasting joy but instead become a burden (Proverbs 20:17).
 Thanks, Dad!

-Church are you giving preferential treatment to those that have wealth, prestige, or power in order to obtain something from them?
-Do you discriminate based on race, gender, age, etc?
-If so, you are stealing from those you are not treating fairly thus committing sin (James 2:1-9) and quenching the Holy Spirit (1).
+Church, are you giving preferential treatment to those with wealth, prestige, or power to obtain something from them?
+Do you discriminate based on race, gender, age, etc.?
+If so, you are stealing from those you are not treating fairly, thus committing sin (James 2:1-9) and quenching the Holy Spirit (1).
 (Ephesians 4:25-32)

 The Opportunity of Blessing for Keeping the Commandment

 Those that choose to not steal will be blessed (Acts 20:34,35).
 Just as in Commandments 10 (1) and 9 (1), to walk in love towards others will fulfill this law.
 For love does not steal but instead gives (Ephesians 4:28).